Merovex/hugo-merovex.com/content/about.md

 ### Ben in 50-ish Words

 Ben Wilson is a science fantasy writer.
 He’s into history, human nature and religious studies.
-He is the author of the [Postal Marine Series](/#books), though he eventually wants to write four novel series.
-His books are available on [Amazon](http://www.amazon.com/Ben-Wilson/e/B001JSB9SY) Ben lives in Arlington, Virginia with his wife three children, and Milo the friendly cat.
+He is the author of the [Stranded Series](/#books), though he eventually wants to write four novel series.
+His books are available on [Amazon](http://www.amazon.com/Ben-Wilson/e/B001JSB9SY).
+Ben lives in Tysons, Virginia with his wife, three children, and two rabid attack cats.
+He pays bills by frustrating people through ineffective change management.

 ### Why I write